Central Scotland

 This diverse geography provides a habitat for a wide range of flora and fauna and makes it a haven for nature enthusiasts, especially at places like Seaton Cliffs Nature Reserve which is well known for its spectacular red sandstone cliffs.

 Tayside also hosts a variety of towns and villages.
-Dundee, the region’s largest city, is a cultural hub that has become synonymous with innovative design due to the V&A Dundee, Scotland’s first design museum.
+Dundee, the region’s largest city, is a cultural hub that has become synonymous with innovative design thanks to the V&A Dundee which is Scotland’s first design museum.
+The city is also home to the RRS Discovery, Captain Scott’s Antarctic Expedition Ship, and the McManus which is one of the finest museums in the country.

-The picturesque villages of Blairgowrie and Kirriemuir, meanwhile, are renowned for their quaint charm and offer a slower pace of life even though they’re close to major tourist attractions like Glamis Castle which is widely regarded as being one of Scotland’s most beautiful castles.
+The picturesque villages of Blairgowrie and Kirriemuir, meanwhile, are renowned for their quaint charm and offer a slower pace of life, even though they’re close to major tourist attractions like Glamis Castle which is widely regarded as being one of Scotland’s most beautiful fortresses.
+Additionally, nature lovers can explore the Loch of the Lowes Wildlife Reserve or hike into the depths of Cairngorms National Park, while golfers can test their skills at the world-renowned Carnoustie Golf Links.

-13 Best Free Attractions in Central Scotland
+13 Free Things to Do in Central Scotland

 Visiting Scotland’s tourist attractions can be an expensive business, especially for those visitors travelling with a family.
 In this article you will discover a list of free attractions in Central Scotland that are suitable for all ages, from historic buildings to nature trails.